-The Medium Impact Employment Zone caters for commercial, service and light industry uses which service the population and visitors and facilitate the expansion of small to medium scale business activities.
-The Medium Impact Employment Zone can also cater for showrooms (including supporting office and retail) and display facilities, services and trades, such as mechanical workshops and service stations and facilities required by the travelling public such as food premises, visitor accommodation, recreation and amusement.
-Non-commercial development can also be accommodated where such development complements the intended commercial/enterprise character of the locality.
+The Medium Impact Employment Zone caters for commercial, enterprise-based and service and light industry uses which service the population and visitors and facilitate the expansion of small to medium scale business activities.
+The Medium Impact Employment Zone can also cater for warehouses, as well as services and trades, such as mechanical workshops, vehicle repair and service stations, showrooms, supporting office and retail, facilities required by the travelling public such as refreshment, accommodation, recreation and amusement, as well as non-commercial development where such development complements the intended commercial/enterprise character of the locality.
+Complementary development includes dwellings attached to commercial development.